adelbibi/Target-Response-Adaptation-for-Correlation-Filter-Tracking/ReadMe.txt

 **************************************************

-The code is also completey integratable with the OTB100 and OTB50 evaulation benchmarks.
+The code is integratable with the OTB100 and OTB50 evaulation benchmarks.
-To do so:
+To run the code over the complete benchmark:

 1- Move the complete traker directory to the "Trackers" directory in the OTB evulation code.
 Locate the function "configTrackers.m" in the OTB100 evaulation code.
 To install the OTB100 benchmark: